algolia/instantsearch/docs/README.md

 ## Algolia demo credentials

-To be able to use Vue InstantSearch we will need an Algolia account.
-Once we have an Algolia account, we can get the credentials from the [Algolia Dashboard](https://www.algolia.com/api-keys).
+To be able to use Vue InstantSearch you will need an Algolia account.
+Once you have an Algolia account, you can get the credentials from the [Algolia Dashboard](https://www.algolia.com/api-keys).

-For the sake of simplicity, here are some demo credentials that will give us access to an e-commerce website's index.
+For the sake of simplicity, here are some demo credentials that will give you access to an e-commerce website's index.

  - `appId`: `latency`